KULeuven-Diepenbeek/osc-course/content/theory/c/chap1.md

 3. `short` (/2 bytes)
 4. `long` (x2 bytes)

-Bytes are dependant on the target platform.
 [The table on Wikipedia](https://en.wikipedia.org/wiki/C_data_types) lists the permissible combinations to specify a large set of storage size-specific declarations. `char` is the smallest addressable unit, and `long double` is the biggest.
 For instance, `unsigned char` gives you a range of 0 to 255, while `signed char` works from -127 to 127.

+Actual byte sizes are dependant on the target platform.
+This can be retrieved using `sizeof(char)`.

 ### Strings?
 What do you mean?